datalad/datalad-metalad/tools/archive_metadata_validator/docs/source/archived-study-metadata-handbook.rst

 ..
     Long lines ahead!
-    In order to keep commits to this file comprehensible paragraphs are written in a single line, i.e. no hard word wrap.
+    In order to keep commits to this file comprehensible, paragraphs are written in a single line, i.e. there is no hard word wrap.

     If you work with a limited number of columns, please enable soft-wrap on your editor.